 Attention Delivery Drivers: Tax Deductions for You that Maximize Take Home Income

-Various tax deductions for delivery drivers and couriers, some are new and unfamiliar.
+An overview of tax deductions for delivery drivers and couriers (some you don’t know).
 Reduce your gross taxable income.

 There are many advantages to being a delivery driver.
-Also often called a courier.
+Often called a courier.
 One advantage is self employment.
 Self employment gives delivery drivers autonomy over their schedule and life.
-Delivery drivers don’t report to an office every day where they sit at a desk and keep their eyes glued to a computer.
-Instead, they’re a bit like a small business.
-In addition, delivery drivers need to make sure there’s enough incoming business (i.e. deliveries) and they have to manage businesses expenses.
+Delivery drivers are a bit like a small business.
+In addition, delivery drivers have to manage businesses expenses.
 Continue reading for tips about how to do this.

-Delivery drivers have unique business costs that are important to understand whether you are a DoorDash driver, GrubHub driver, PostMates driver, Amazon delivery driver, UberEATS driver or InstaCart driver to name a few.
-It’s important to understand the proper way to account for delivery driver taxes and potential tax deduction opportunities.
-This empowers delivery drivers to maximize their take home income.
+Delivery drivers have unique business costs that are important to understand if you’re a DoorDash driver, GrubHub driver, PostMates driver, Amazon delivery driver, UberEATS driver or InstaCart driver (to name a few).
+It’s important to understand the proper way to account for delivery driver tax deductions.
+Maximizing tax deductions increases a delivery driver’s take home income.
+More on that below.

-There are many new, often unfamiliar, tax deductions a delivery driver can take from their gross income.
-Many delivery driver tax deduction opportunities are for expenses related to the cost and expense of the operation and use of the car or vehicle used for deliveries.
-Therefore, there are certain deductible expenses whether it’s your car or a car provided by an employer or car rental company.
+There are many delivery driver tax deductions.
+Most are for expenses related to the cost of doing business.
+For example, the operation and use of the car or vehicle used for deliveries.
+We explain each of these next.

 Expenses Related to Transportation: Cars, Vehicle, Scooters, Bike